isaacbrickner/project1_brickner/README.md

 ## Notes

-* This project does not use any mutexes for locks.# project1_brickner
+* This project does not use any mutexes for locks.# hellothread_brickner